awsdocs/amazon-ec2-user-guide/doc_source/TroubleshootingInstances.md

 1. If your experience differs from our check results, or if you are having an issue with your instance that our checks did not detect, choose **Submit feedback** on the **Status Checks** tab to help us improve our detection tests\.

-1. If your issue is not resolved, you can post your issue to the [Amazon EC2 forum](https://forums.aws.amazon.com/forum.jspa?forumID=30)\.
+1. If your issue is not resolved, you can post your issue to [AWS re:Post](https://repost.aws/)\.

 ## Troubleshoot system log errors for Linux\-based instances<a name="system-log-errors-linux"></a>